jmhutchison/QGIS-Training-Manual/answers/answers.rst

 .. image:: ../_static/symbology/026.png
    :align: center

+* There are a lot of symbols with this style
 * Experiment with different values to get different results.
 * Open your original map again before continuing with the next exercise.